piyushsh25/notico/README.md

 # Notico

-Notico is a social media app.
+Notico is a social media app with mock backend.
 A user can login/logout and signup to a profile.
 Create, like, comment, edit, delete a post.
 Like/Edit a comment.Bookmark posts.
 The user can follow/ unfollow other users.
 A user can edit their profile. etc..

 Tech Stack: Redux-Toolkit, ReactJS, Material UI.